 Lear

-A family from Bitton, Gloucestershire, a small village between Bristol and Bath, and then a prolific family in Australia
+A family from Bitton, Gloucestershire, a small village between Bristol and Bath, and then a prolific family in Australia, particularly Hobart and Tarraville.

-John Lear born Bitton about 1776; married Jane.
+John Lear was born in Bitton about 1776.

 See his picture and the report.
 See a photo of Guiding Star and his other ships, below.